 Prom is back on!
 After cancelations at thousands of high schools across the country due to COVID-19, students can now participate virtually by registering for Virtual Prom Live.
-This will allow student to still have a prom while practicing appropriate social distancing.
+This will allow students to still have a prom while practicing appropriate social distancing.

 The new nationwide effort is led by Taylor Buckley, a founder in the new Master of Business Creation program at the University of Utah’s David Eccles School of Business.
 She is teaming up with teen dress rental company Charlotte’s Closet to organize the regional virtual proms.